-If you have an operation or other procedure and tissue is removed as part of this treatment, some of the sample is kept as part of your medical record so that it can be examined again as part of your care, now and in the future.
+If your child has an operation or other procedure and tissue is removed as part of this treatment, some of the sample is kept as part of your child's medical record so that it can be examined again as part of his/her care, now and in the future.
 If you agree, we would like to have access to this tissue.
-Enough will always be kept for your medical record: your clinical care comes first.
+Enough will always be kept for your child's medical record: your child's clinical care comes first.